 - If you want a more exhaustive list of product management tools, check out the ProductVerse by Product School and this article by ProductMaestro.

-- Learn the difference between roadmapping tools and product portfolio (ppm) or product operations tools here.
+- Learn the difference between roadmapping tools and product operations tools.

 - Check out this overview of the product operations role which explains how prod ops manages processes/tooling

 What do you think?
 Did we miss any tools?
 Tweet your thoughts to @dragonboat_io!